AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

    defined with just their entity ids so they will not require a formal widget definition just to change the decimal separator.
 The namespace parameter will be explained further in the namespace section of this document.
+   Within the ``global`` paraemeters it is also possible to set parameters at the device level by including a ``device`` entry (see above for an example).
+Under device you can add an entry for any widget type, then under that, list global parameters that will be applied to just that widget type.
+For instance, in the example above, the default step size for the all media players is set to 5% rather than the default 10%.

 The very simplest dashboard needs a layout so it can understand where to place the widgets.
 We use a ``layout`` directive to tell HADasboard how